Zainnn15/Group_09/use_cases/review_products(use case 2).md

 The customer gives a star rating and writes a review then submits the Review.

-The system will upload the review in there database and it will be checked.
+The system will upload the review in the database and it will be checked.

 ### Alternate Flows
-If customer accidently clicks Cancel instead of Submit Complaint.
+1. Customer clicks No on the pop up.

-The system will give an pop up saying "Are you sure you want to disgard this complaint".
+The system will give another pop up saying "Are you sure you do not want to a review".

-If the customer adds a complaint after the return policy date.
+2. The customer gives a star rating but leaves the text box blank then submits the Review.

-The system will give an error message saying "Can not add complaint.
-The order has passed the return policy date".
+The system will give a error pop up and say "Please leave a review in the textbox"
 ### Postconditions
-The grocery store reviews the complaint and provides the customer with a refund or new product.
+The grocery store will check all the reviews and see what they can do with the feedback.